Back to GDELT Cloud

 GDELT Cloud uses two event taxonomies: ACLED-aligned conflict event types (political violence, protests, riots, strategic developments) and a CAMEO+ taxonomy that extends CAMEO across ten domain categories.

 Scoring fields include the Goldstein scale (-10 to +10, populated for political and conflict events), magnitude (0-10, domain-specific severity), and the systemic_importance, propagation_potential, and market_sensitivity scores.
 Quad class and event-root codes are inherited from the underlying CAMEO/CAMEO+ structure.
+The fields and their ranges are documented; how each score is computed is proprietary.

 Story scope and clustering